 Yoga teacher Eva Kincsei, 35, firmly believes so.
 Hungarian born Kincsei has been teaching Yoga Synergy in London since 2012, leading small groups and one-to-one sessions allow her to tailor-make movements to suit clients’ needs.
 Kincsei found Yoga Synergy on her own journey back to health.

-We spoke to Kincsei to find out more about this unique style of yoga.
+We spoke to Kincsei to find out more about this unique style of yoga:

 They understand how both the eastern and the western systems relate to the modern body, and have developed this ‘synergy’ of systems, which continues to adapt as techniques are mastered abilities change.

 Without understanding and mastering the basic principles, the more complex movements and breathing techniques will only make people with modern bodies—those of us who live in chairs from five to 15 hours per day—over-breathe, over-stretch and over-tense, and that kills the essence of yoga.

-Yoga Synergy is especially effective and safe for people with pre-existing conditions and previous injuries because it is based on a deep understanding of anatomy and physiology, modern medical science and traditional hatha yoga.
+What makes Yoga Synergy different?Yoga Synergy is especially effective and safe for people with pre-existing conditions and previous injuries because it is based on a deep understanding of anatomy and physiology, modern medical science and traditional hatha yoga.

 It is highly effective in improving fitness, strength and flexibility and is one of the safest forms of yoga you can do because it removes common risks, such as over-breathing, over-stretching and over-tensing.